-- Dr John Allen – Chair of the Senate (President Allen Advertising, Baltimore, USA)
+- Dr John Allen – Chair of the Council (President Allen Advertising, Baltimore, USA)

 - Rev Canon Dr Richard G Martin, SSC – Vice-President for Alumni Relations (Canon, All Saints Anglican Church, Queensland, Australia)

 - Dr Raymond Morland – Secretary (Educator & Consultant, Newcastle, Australia)

 - Dr Julian Ng – Vice-Chair (Vice-President, Warnborough College UK/Ireland)